-City Administration: The City Administration (City Manager, Assistant City Managers, Finance, etc.) will primarily use the Future Land Use Map for major policy and budget decisions.
+The City Administration (City Manager, Assistant City Managers, Finance, etc.) will primarily use the Future Land Use Map for major policy and budget decisions.

-Planning Department: The Planning Department will primarily use the Future Land Use Map to review zoning cases and prepare staff reports for the Planning & Zoning Commission.
+The Planning Department will primarily use the Future Land Use Map to review zoning cases and prepare staff reports for the Planning & Zoning Commission.
 Compatibility with the Future Land Use Map should not be the only criteria used to recommend approval or denial of a zoning decision.
 While the Future Land Use Map is an important criterion, there are other critical review criteria for staff reports like infrastructure, transportation, access, topography, adjacency, growth management, and other comprehensive plan elements.

-Public Works Department: The Engineering Department will primarily use the Future Land Use Map when planning for future infrastructure capacity.
+The Engineering Department of Public Works will primarily use the Future Land Use Map when planning for future infrastructure capacity.
 The population projections associated with the Future Land Use Map will also be used by the Engineering Department to plan for when the infrastructure will be needed.

-Parks and Recreation Department: Like the Engineering Department, the Parks and Recreation Department will primarily use the Future Land Use Map and population projections to plan for future park, recreation, and open space facilities.
+The Parks and Recreation Department will primarily use the Future Land Use Map and population projections to plan for future park, recreation, and open space facilities.
 These facilities should be strategically located within neighborhoods and near other public uses.